Skip to content

 Let your College know you want to appeal

-If you do wish to appeal, the first stage of an appeal is always to your College.
+If you do wish to appeal, you are only able to do this once the grade has been formally ratified by the Exam Board and released (usually when it shows on MyCampus).
+The first stage of an appeal is always to your College.
 You have 10 working days (2 weeks) from the date of the decision against which you are appealing to submit your intimation of intention to appeal to the relevant College Appeals Administrator in your College.
 If you are working towards an informal resolution of the problem you should still put in your intention to appeal to avoid running out of time (you can always withdraw it later if your informal route succeeds).

 The Advice Centre has produced an Intimation of Intent to Appeal letter that you can customise with your own details.
-Although it is in letter format, it is fine to send both the IIA letter, and the full appeal form, by email.
+Although it is in letter format, you are required to send both the IIA letter, and the full appeal form, by email.

 You then have a further 20 working days (4 weeks) to submit a full appeal form with all your evidence included.